BIA-DATA-VIZ-2023-2024/Comparison-UK-and-MA-Road-Accident-Analysis-to-find-causes/README.md

 - Tableau: Used for data visualization and creating dynamic dashboards.

 ## File Structure
-- `data.csv`: Original dataset containing UK road accident data.
+- `data.csv`: Original dataset containing UK and MA road accident data.
 - `README.md`: This file providing an overview of the project.

 ## Visualization